Table of Contents

 Centralized observability automatically collects logs, artifacts, and results in one place, eliminating the scattered data hunt that plagues traditional testing setups.

-With Testkube, you're no longer guessing why tests fail.
+With Testkube, you are no longer guessing why tests fail.
 You get clear visibility into what broke in your workflows and whether the issue requires code changes or infrastructure attention.
 This clarity transforms testing from a source of friction into a reliable foundation for continuous delivery.

-Whether you're using Testkube or not, configuring your Kubernetes cluster properly is essential for stable test execution.
+Whether you are using Testkube or not, configuring your Kubernetes cluster properly is essential for stable test execution.

 Cluster-side recommendations:

-• Apply affinity/anti-affinity rules to balance test jobs
+- Apply affinity and anti-affinity rules to balance test jobs.

 Testkube-specific strategies:

-When your test fails, it's natural to assume the test is the problem.
-But in modern cloud-native environments, that's not always true.
+When your test fails, it is natural to assume the test is the problem.
+But in modern cloud-native environments, that is not always true.
 Your tests might be solid.
 The failure might stem from a misconfigured autoscaler, an overloaded node, or a timeout defined at the infrastructure level.

 Recognizing that difference is the first step toward building reliable pipelines.